zhaocai/GoldenView.Vim/README.md

 |              |        S3        |
 -----------------------------------
 ```
-To get this view, just hit `<C-L>` 4 times. or, if you have a large monitor,
+To get this view, just hit `<C-L>` 4 times. or, if you have a large monitor, you may get tiled windows below.

 ```
 --------------------------------------------------